 Don’t blame PPM.
 Your software solution should fully support business transformation.
 A solution like Rally Software® provides a wealth of information about your projects, processes, and resources that will drive agility and productivity.
 Our SAFe-certified expert guides are available to demo, train, implement, and integrate your Rally Software® solution.

 Sonja Furneaux is a Senior Principal Consultant at CA Technologies.
 With more than 15 years of experience in the industry, as well as financial and integration knowledge, Sonja offers a unique perspective as an expert on practical work planning, management, and delivery.

 Rob Greca is the Managing Director of Agile Services at Rego Consulting and has led and assisted various strategic and transformation initiatives at all scales.
 When he’s not leading enterprise-wide transformations, Rob likes to spend time with his wife, three kids, two dogs, two cats, and the kids he coaches in a club he founded: The Innovator’s Lab.

 Christopher Pola is an Executive Advisor for Rally Software®, the Agile Management segment of Broadcom Enterprise Software.
 He is a strong advocate for adopting the principles of Product Development Flow and Beyond Budgeting and has launched successful pilot Agile programs in companies worldwide.

 We’ve helped more than 400,000 users get up to speed on mastering financials, resources, roadmaps, and more in Clarity PPM.
 Our 200 expert guides have served an average of 15 years at top PMOs and offer brilliant coaching.
 Get in touch with us.

-Part 2 of our Agile Master Class on June 28th will cover practical approaches to Roadmaps.
-Registration is already filling up, so be sure to sign up now.
+Part 2 of our Agile Master Class is available on demand.
+This course covers practical approaches to Roadmaps.